Last updated: March 21, 2022

 For security, compatibility and performance reasons, Pressbooks restricts the range of third-party plugins that are included on our hosted networks.
 Anyone interested in using a particular WordPress plugin with our hosted offering of Pressbooks is welcome to submit a plugin request.
 All requested plugins undergo a review process and are evaluated with reference to our plugins policy.

 Please see below for a list of plugins evaluated to date and the results of the evaluation.
-We update this list regularly (see the top of the document for a “last updated” date).

 The following third-party plugins have been tested and approved for use on PressbooksEDU networks.